Jo-jo57/chatbot-service/README.md

 # Chatbot API Service

 # Overview
-This project is a lightweight chatbot API service designed to handle and respond to user queries.
+This project is a chatbot API service designed to handle and respond to user queries.
 It processes incoming messages and returns appropriate responses through a simple REST API.

 The chatbot is being developed as part of a larger system and is intended to be integrated with a frontend application for real-time conversational interaction.